DaemonArchangel/EYESIGHT/README.md

-# AutoM8
+# EYESIGHT
-R&amp;D Project on botnet driven Unmanned Autonomous Vehicles
+R&amp;D Project on Computer Vision at small scale alongside other relatives.

 hi there ;3